SHI-ASG-Lab/Ansible_AAP/README.md

 Instructions for use:
 1. Login to the Azure portal with rights to create resources and launch the cloud shell.
-2. Download the repo to the cloud shell with git or upload the AAP.tf file through the shell.
-The only files needed in the cloud shell is the AAP.tf.
+2. Download the repo to the cloud shell with git or upload the ansible_env.tf file through the shell.
+The only files needed in the cloud shell is the ansible_env.tf.
 Ignore the prep scripts or delete them from the cloud shell.
 You can create a terraform.tfvars file with the variables and values for faster deployment.
 Variables are written - variable_name = "value"
 3. Deploy terraform code with
     - terraform init
     - terraform apply